scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 22 establishes a dynamic chat interface with energetic entrance animations followed by a clear, conversational message flow.
-The motion is clean, with subtle physics that give the elements a modern and lively feel.
+The animation for Template 22 builds a character or profile reveal with a sequence of quick, playful motions that layer information effectively.

-1.  **Profile Card Entrance:** The sequence begins with the two main profile card containers on the right.
-They slide in sequentially from the right edge of the screen.
-The motion is not a simple slide; it has a prominent but smooth ease-out curve with a distinct overshoot effect.
-Each card slides slightly past its final position before snapping back, giving the entrance a bouncy and elastic quality.
-The first card enters, followed by the second with a very short delay, creating a satisfying overlapping action.

-2.  **Name Placeholder Reveal:** Immediately after the two profile cards settle into their final positions, the name text placeholders inside each card animate in.
-They appear with a very quick and crisp "pop" effect, which is a combination of a rapid scale-up from a smaller size and a simultaneous fade-in.
-This happens almost instantly after the cards land.

-3.  **Sequential Message Reveal:** The chat messages on the left animate in one by one, creating the effect of a live conversation.
-    *   **Motion:** Each chat bubble placeholder scales up from approximately 80% to 100% while simultaneously fading in from 0% to 100% opacity.
-    *   **Transform Origin:** The scale animation originates from the corner of the bubble where its tail points, making it appear to grow outwards from its source.
-    *   **Timing:** The messages appear in a staggered, sequential order with a consistent delay between each one, establishing a natural conversational rhythm.
-    *   **Name Label:** The small name label placeholder above each message bubble fades in concurrently with its corresponding bubble.

-4.  **Overall Pacing and Hierarchy:** The animation establishes a clear visual hierarchy.
-The initial, energetic entrance of the profile cards quickly establishes the participants.
-The subsequent, more measured pacing of the chat bubbles shifts the viewer's focus to the conversation itself.
-The combination of the bouncy slide and the crisp scaling provides a dynamic yet polished feel throughout the sequence.
+1.  **Image Placeholder Settle:** The animation begins with the hexagonal container already in place.
+The image placeholder within it performs a subtle scale and pan animation.
+It scales up slightly while simultaneously moving down, creating a smooth "settling in" effect that reveals the full subject.
+The motion is gentle with an ease-out curve.

+2.  **Speech Bubble Tail Pop-in:** Immediately following the image settle, a small speech bubble tail element animates in from behind the top-left edge of the hexagon.
+It slides out and rotates slightly clockwise into its final position.
+This movement is very quick and has a snappy, almost bouncy feel, adding a touch of personality.

+3.  **Name Tag Entrance:** After the tail appears, the text placeholder for the name animates in.
+It slides down from a position above the top-left edge of the hexagon, following a slight arc.
+As it slides, it also rotates counter-clockwise to align perfectly with the angle of the hexagon's edge.
+The animation is smooth and crisp, with a clear ease-out as it comes to a stop.
+The sequence creates a clear visual hierarchy, first establishing the subject, then adding a contextual graphic, and finally providing a label.

 ---